 - People with a diagnosis of osteopenia or early osteoporosis.

-Please note this is not intended to replace any medications prescribed for osteopenia or osteoporosis.
+Please note this course is not intended to replace any medications prescribed for osteopenia or osteoporosis.
 Yoga is offered as a complimentary therapy to conventional pharmaceuticals and any other treatments prescribed by your Doctor.

 Qualified and Accredited Yoga Teacher and Therapist